It is the loss of brain cells called neurons. It also destroys the connections that help cells communicate.

 - People with multiple sclerosis can have a near-normal life expectancy if their condition is treated effectively.

 Symptoms of brain atrophy vary depending on the region or regions of the brain affected:

 - Dementia is the loss of memory, learning, abstract thinking, and executive functions, such as planning and organizing.

-- Seizures are waves of abnormal electrical activity in the brain that cause repetitive movements, seizures, and sometimes loss of consciousness.
+- Seizures are waves of abnormal electrical activity in the brain that cause repetitive movements, seizures, and loss of consciousness.